Skip to content

 our mission image 2

-At our office, we are proud to serve the community by offering personalized assistance with protecting what matters most to you.
-Whether you own a home, drive a vehicle, or both, understanding coverage options can sometimes feel complicated.
-That’s why our dedicated team is here—to guide you through every step regarding your home coverage and auto coverage needs.
+At our office located in Erlanger, Kentucky at 3139 Dixie Hwy Ste C, we are proud to serve the community of Erlanger, Kentucky and surrounding cities by offering personalized assistance with protecting what matters most to you.
+Whether you own a home in Kentucky, Ohio, or Indiana, drive a vehicle that needs car insurance, or both, understanding coverage options with State Farm can sometimes feel complicated.
+That’s why our dedicated team at Scott Sutton State Farm is here—to guide you through every step regarding buying insurance for your home and auto.

 Personalized Service Designed Around You

-We recognize that every individual and family has unique circumstances when it comes to protection.
-Our office focuses on providing attentive service to ensure that your coverage fits your lifestyle, financial considerations, and risk factors.
-Whether you’re a homeowner looking for reliable home protection or a driver seeking to optimize your vehicle coverage, we listen carefully and offer advice based on your specific needs.
+We recognize that every individual and family has unique circumstances when it comes to protection that may need homeowner's insurance, renter's insurance for your apartment, or car insurance.
+Our office in Erlanger, Kentucky focuses on providing attentive service to ensure that your coverage fits your lifestyle, financial considerations, and risk factors.
+Whether you’re a homeowner looking for reliable homeowner's insurance or a driver seeking to optimize your vehicle coverage with car insurance.
+We listen carefully and will help you find the right insurance for your home, apartment, and car.

 Our commitment goes beyond just offering policies.
 We aim to build lasting relationships with those we serve, becoming a trusted resource for all your questions and concerns.
 Whether you want to better understand your home coverage terms or explore ways to reduce the cost of your auto protection, we are just a phone call or visit away.